aradhana9/github_workflow_test/README.md

         env:
           SLACK_BOT_TOKEN: ${{ secrets.SLACK_TOKEN }}
 ```
-This job sends a Slack notification to the "support-team-notifs" channel if the preceding job "prepare-matrix" fails.
+This job sends a Slack notification to the "support-team-notifs" channel if the preceding job **"prepare-matrix"** fails.
 The notification includes a message about the failure and a link to the corresponding GitHub Actions run for more information.

 Slack notification generated like below:

 ![Slack Failed Notification](./BW_slack_failed_notif.png)

+### BreachWatcher247.yml

+This workflow functions much like the BreachWatcher workflow, with the exception of alterations to the cron schedule and some modifications to the Slack notifications generated for tickets nearing breach status on weekends.